microsoft/msticpy/docs/source/visualization/TimeSeriesAnomalies.rst

-msticpy - Time Series Analysis and anomalies Visualization
+msticpy - Time Series Analysis and Anomalies Visualization
 ==========================================================

 This notebook demonstrates the time series analysis and anomalies